Associate Reformed Presbyterian Church in Pakistan: History

 The Associate Reformed Presbyterian Church had its beginnings in the 17th century, whereas the Associate Reformed Presbyterian Church in Pakistan was founded in 1911.

-The Church of Pakistan and the Presbyterian Church of Pakistan are among the other Christian denominations.
-The Associate Reformed Presbyterian Church of Pakistan has as membership of around 150,000.
+The Church of Pakistan and the Presbyterian Church of Pakistan are among the other Protestant Christian denominations in Pakistan.
+The Associate Reformed Presbyterian Church of Pakistan has a membership of around 150,000.

 The centennial celebration of the church was held in Karachi where more than 5,000 ARP members were present.
 The beginning of the church was in 1906.
-Under British rule doctor Minnie Alexander came to Montgomery to extend medical assistance to the poor.
-Dr Minnie started mission work by working at a small clinic in Sialkot.
-Alexanders tenacity draw many more missionaries to Pakistan and now the denomination has more than 110,000 members.
-Dr. Ranson come to Pakistan with his family in 1920.
+Under British rule Dr. Minnie Alexander came to Montgomery to extend medical assistance to the poor.
+Dr. Minnie started mission work by working at a small clinic in Sialkot.
+Alexander's tenacity draw many more missionaries to Pakistan, and now the denomination has more than 110,000 members.
+Ranson came to Pakistan with his family in 1920.

-Dr Minnie's small clinic became a 160-bed hospital.

-The church established the School of Nursingin Sahiwal in 1948.
+Dr. Minnie's small clinic became a 160-bed hospital.
+The church established the School of Nursing in Sahiwal in 1948.
 The denomination has several Christian schools in Pakistan.
-The ARP mission has planted 100 churches in Pakistan, 28 of which have planted in Karachi.
+The ARP mission has planted 100 churches in Pakistan, 28 of which were planted in Karachi.